pstgi/sps-v3-documentation/README.md

-# SPS v3 - Main application documentation
+# SPS v3 Documentation

 This is the official documentation for SPS v3.
 It is a work in progress and will be updated as the project progresses.

+Navigate the table of contents below for easier access to the documentation.

 ## Table of contents